-*Thanks Mona Lisa® for sponsoring today’s post so that I can show you how to make a butterfly cake.
+*Thanks Mona Lisa® for sponsoring today’s post so that I can show you how to make a this decorated cake.
 As always, all opinions are mine.*

-- Use a butterfly cake template.
-Print a picture of a butterfly or draw one on a sheet of thick craft paper and use that as a template to cut the proper cake shape and then decorate it any way you like.
+Use a butterfly cake design/ template– Print a picture of a butterfly or draw one on a sheet of thick craft paper and use that as a template to cut the proper cake shape and then decorate it any way you like.

-- Use butterfly cake pan.
-You can buy these pans online and the cake will bake in the relevant shape, which means you won’t have to cut or carve.
+Use butterfly pan- You can buy these pans online and the batter will bake in the relevant shape, which means you won’t have to cut or carve.

-- Make butterfly cake toppers.
-Rather than making a cake look like a butterfly, you can make a tiered round cake and decorate it with a big fondant butterfly topper and numerous smaller butterflies.
+Make butterfly cake toppers– Rather than doing what I did, you can make a tiered round cake.
+Then, decorate the top with a big fondant butterfly topper and numerous smaller butterflies.

-- Butterfly cupcake cake.
-This one requires you to bake cupcakes and arrange them in the shape of a butterfly and it can be decorated with frosting and fondant to created the desired look.
+Butterfly cupcake cake– This one requires you to bake lots of cupcakes.
+Then, they are arranges in the shape of a butterfly and it can be decorated with frosting and fondant to created the desired look.